 With your plan completed, you need to encourage follow-through to avoid losing momentum.
 Your existing habits were formed by a three-part habit loop: a trigger, the habit, and the reward.
 Mimic this process and choose a trigger that fits easily in your existing routine to prompt new habit formation.
 Again, you’ll have an easier time committing to your goals if you remove as many obstacles as possible.

 - Visual Triggers: A visual trigger is an object or item whose presence reminds you of the action you need to complete.
 You could put a bright sticky note on your keyboard or place your notes on top of your laptop, forcing you to move (and acknowledge them) before any screen time.

-- If-Then Triggers: The if-then system relies on forming associations between actions, times, and/or locations to encourage habit formation.
-Think of statements like, “If it is 4pm, then I will return any waiting voicemails,” or “If I need to go to the bank, then I will get gas at the gas station nearby.”
-Writing down these intentions in a notebook at first can help ingrain them in your mind.
+- If-Then Triggers: The if-then system forms associations between actions, times, and/or locations to encourage habit formation.
+Think of statements like, “If it is 4pm, then I will stop what I’m doing and study,” or “If I need to roast chicken for dinner, then I will review notes while it’s in the oven.”

 Track Your Progress

-It’s easy to get burned out when pursuing a long-term habit, especially if progress seems slow at first.
+It’s common to get burned out when pursuing a long-term habit, especially if progress seems slow at first.
 Keep track of your progress to have a clear record of your commitment to your new habit to review when you feel discouraged, and to better appreciate your journey when you look back in the future.
-You can use a notebook for rapid logging and habit tracking, mark completed days off on a wall calendar, take quick notes of how you feel, and ask others to cheer you on.
+Check days off on a wall calendar, take quick notes of how you feel, and ask others to cheer you on.
 While common wisdom quotes “it takes 21 days to build a habit,” research has shown it depends on the task and its difficulty, among other factors.
 Having the data to look back at your journey will be a big help if you start to struggle.